Forfar: Middle Ages

+Early modern history

+During the 16th and 17th century, several witch trials took place in Forfar, the last of which took place in 1662 and in which 52 people were accused.
+At the time, Forfar was a town of around 1000 inhabitants, with an additional 2000 people residing in the county.

 Like other parts of Angus, Forfar was home to a very successful textile industry during and after the Industrial Revolution.
 In the late 18th century the firm of William Don & Co. (later William and John Don & Co) was founded in the town.
 The firm originally bought and sold webs of linen which were woven in local cottages, although it also operated a small weaving shed.
 In 1865 the firm merged with A J Buist, a Dundee based firm, and began construction of St James Works in Forfar.
 The partnership also operated mills in Dundee and later built Station Works in Forfar, which contained some 300 looms.
-Workers housing was built by the firm in Forfar.
+Workers' housing was built by the firm in Forfar.
 Don Brothers, Buist & Company Ltd, as the firm was known from 1904, built another works in Forfar, at Strang Street, in 1929.
 In 1960 it merged with another Dundee firm, Low Brothers & Co (Dundee) Ltd, eventually becoming Don & Low (Holdings) Ltd. By the 1980s the Don & Low group was the United Kingdom's biggest polypropylene textile extrusion and weaving unit.
 The firm retains premises in Forfar, mainly producing woven and non-woven polypropylene industrial textile products and plastic food packaging.
 In 1958 Don Brothers, Buist & Co Ltd acquired a controlling interest in another Forfar based-textile firm, Moffat & Son Ltd, who operated Haugh Works in South Street.
 Another important Forfar textile firm was J & A Craik & Company, Linen and Jute Manufacturers, which was based at the Manor Works.
 Craiks was started in 1863 when James Craik obtained land in Forfar to build the Manor Works and the company survived until 1981, the year in which it became part of the Low and Bonar group.
 Craiks owned Forfar Fabrics Ltd, incorporated in 1965, which amalgamated with Low & Bonar Textiles Limited in 1981.
 The jute manufacturers, John Lowson, Jnr & Co Ltd, also operated in Forfar, operating out of Victoria Works.